-A somewhat common issue that can occur while the umbilical cord is healing or just after it has fallen off is an umbilical granuloma (source).
+A somewhat common issue that can occur while the umbilical cord is healing or just after it has fallen off is an umbilical granuloma (5).

 This looks like a little lump of red tissue at the umbilical cord site.
 It will be moist and may even ooze a little liquid.
 The skin around the belly button may also look irritated.

-The granuloma itself isn’t too concerning because they typically don’t cause pain.
+The granuloma itself isn’t too concerning because they rarely cause pain.
 The biggest problem is that it could become infected.
 If so, you may notice some of the symptoms listed above.